oils-for-unix/oils/doc/xtrace.md

 ### Variables for the Trace Line

-In Oil, the default trace line prefix is:
+In YSH, the default trace line prefix is:

     $ PS4='${SHX_indent}${SHX_punct}${SHX_pid_str} '